Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/world/world_panel.rst

-If you are disappointed that your camera appears to carry the texture with it rather than rotate through the texture, you should check the Real Sky checkbox in the World tab of the Properties view.
+If you are disappointed that your camera appears to carry the texture with it rather than rotate through the texture, you should check the Real Sky checkbox in the World panel.